FoundationDB/fdb-record-layer/docs/Coding_Best_Practices.md

-# FoundationDB Record Layer Coding Style
+# FoundationDB Record Layer Coding Best Practices

-This document is very much a work in progress, but the intention is to detail rules both our code formatting style rules, as well as general paradigms that we follow around areas such as logging and exception structures.
+This is a living document aimed towards documenting and clarifying our coding best practives.

 ## Exceptions